bartoszbogacz/kartomat/README.md

 # Issues

+- There can only be one view per player, since sockets has an index on player.

 - Touch movement does not work across all devices and browsers

 - Concurrent addition and removal from cards of a deck, especially of